A1-0123/class-activities/3 - OOP/week2/day4/module-narrow.md

-Certainly!
-Let's delve into modules and truthiness narrowing in TypeScript, along with some use cases and coding examples.

 **Modules in TypeScript:**

 Modules in TypeScript provide a way to organize and encapsulate code into reusable units.
 They help in structuring large codebases and managing dependencies between different parts of an application.
 TypeScript supports both CommonJS and ES modules syntax.